alejandroalffer/alastria-node-t/README.md

 "0x1234..."
 ```

-If the transaction appears in [Alastria-T Network explorer](https://blkexplorer1.telsius.alastria.io/blocks), the node its working correctly.
+If the transaction appears in [Alastria-T Network explorer](https://blkexplorer1.telsius.alastria.io/blocks), the node it's working correctly.
 ## Backup

 The following items should be backed up: